hazxllx/Gala/README.md

 - Centralize essential tourist info for a better travel experience.

 ## 🗺️ Scope & Limitations
-- Focused on tourist-friendly spots in Naga City.
+- Focused on tourist-friendly spots in Camarines Sur.
 - Directions include public transport with fare cost estimation.
 - Menus from select cafes to aid dining choices.
-- Excludes areas outside Naga City (other provinces of Camarines Sur and beyond).
+- Excludes areas outside Camarines Sur (other provinces of Camarines Sur and beyond).
 - Fare estimates subject to change due to local transit rate fluctuations.

 ## 🔧 Functional Requirements